chenshein/ChitChatAndroid/README.md

   This assignment supports what was previously supported besides deleting chats, you can add users and conduct conversations with them through the Android application.
-There is also a settings screen so that you can change the server path and switch to night mode The application supports the English language only
+There is also a settings screen so that you can change the server path and switch to night mode The application supports the English language only -after adding a new chat with a user , in order to see the changes you need to pass the "proflie" on the menu and then go back to the "chats"

 ##  Authors